Proxy-kid/E-Commerce-Performance-Analysis/README.md

 - Build an interactive Tableau dashboard for business stakeholders.

 **Key Questions Answered**:
+1. Who are our most loyal customers based on completed purchase history?
-1. Which product categories generate the most revenue?
+2. Which product categories generate the most revenue monthly?
+3. Which customer signup cohorts have the highest retention rates?
+4. how often are discounts being applied across product categories
+5. Do repeat customers spend more than new customers?
+6. Identify the top 3 spenders per contries and include them into the VIP Loyalty programme